Drinkaware's Board of Trustees are from a broad range of professional backgrounds. Read about them here.

 Finance & HR Committee

-Vicki held a number of senior corporate roles in the alcohol beverage industry in the UK and USA before her retirement from the Corporate Relations Director role at Diageo in 2012.
+Vicki held a number of senior corporate roles in the alcohol beverage industry in the UK and USA before her retirement from Diageo, where she had been Corporate Relations Director GB, in 2012.

 Research & Impact Committee Chair, Member of Risk & Audit Committee